 AFF Board Member – firstname.lastname@example.org

-Katie also serves on the Executive Board as Secretary for ACTS, an international educational accrediting organization.
+Katie has served on the executive board for an international educational accrediting organization and other Seattle area non-profits.
 Katie is actively involved in volunteer and support roles with several local and international organizations to bring awareness, relief and change to social justice issues, with an emphasis on anti-human trafficking efforts.
 Katie’s passion for people and a desire to encourage others to engage in using their resources and talents to help others has led to her active involvement with Papilio and to support the vision of AFF to support such projects across the globe.

 Jason Bohreer, CISSP, GMON, GCCC, GCWN